minprog/heuristieken/cases/Chips & Circuits/00 content.md

 ![](Print1.gif)
 ![](Print2.gif)

 Print #1 and Print #2 are arrangements of gates on a base, and all it takes is to wire the appropriate gates together.
 There are three netlists (in [csv-format](gates&netlists.zip)) for each print.
 Each netlist needs to be implemented.
 Nets can only follow the grid, as well as the edges of the grid, and one step costs 1 unit length.

-Wires may neither run along the same grid segment, nor can they cross at an intersection (they're not allowed to touch!).
+Wires cannot run along the same grid segment, since a segment can only hold one wire.
 Nets that are aligned along the same grid line are said to be in _collision_.
 If there is one collision in one arrangement, the circuit cannot be used.
-Nets can also go up and down to lower and higher layers, also at the cost of 1 per level.
+Nets can also go up and down to lower and higher layers, also at the cost of 1 unit length per level.
+Wires may cross at an intersection, but that will cause the chip to short-circuit and thus increase the total costs.
+The total costs placing the wires can be computed by:

+$$ C = n + 300 * k $$

+where $C$ is the total costs, $n$ the number of unit length wires that are used and $k$ the number of intersections.
 The assignment is to implement all nets in all netlists at minimum cost.
 A few steps to pave the way towards a program:

 1. Build a computer program that holds a data structure for a grid with fixed gates.